rancher/partner-charts/README.md

 > `main-source`, your branch is out of date and must be rebased before it can be merged.

+### Chart Bumps

+**DO:**
+* Release a new version of your chart upstream (e.g., 1.0.1 → 1.0.2)
+* Update `packages/<vendor>/<chart>/overlay/` files if needed
+* Run `PACKAGE=<vendor>/<chart> bin/partner-charts-ci update` to pull the new version
+* Submit a pull request with the generated changes

+**DO NOT:**
+* Manually edit files under `charts/` or `assets/` for existing chart versions
+* Attempt to modify already-released chart versions in this repository

+`partner-charts-ci update` only processes new upstream versions.
+Released versions cannot be regenerated or modified.
+If you need to update metadata, overlays, or chart content, release a new version upstream.

 ### How do I change the icon associated with my helm chart?

 Icons are located in the `assets/icons/` directory.
 You can see which of these